 Step 6: Go to text and click on animation; here, we can see various animations.

 Step 7: If we go to the text and by selecting the position, we can animate the text.

 Step 8: In this case, text animates in the screen from one side to another, but in masking, we animate within the path, let’s see how it works in the next step.

 Step 9: Go to the text and click on animation, and we will get the sub-options in that select Position.

 Step 10: Now give two points where to start and where to end, change the starting and ending values, give the starting value where the text hides here I have given 912.

 Step 11: Give the endpoint as 0 where the text gets its old position.
 Now you can see that text animates within the path.

 Step 12: Here we go now we can see.
 How text animates within the text path.

-In this process we created a text masking, for that we selected a text and applied mask path to the text by that text is filled with its masking, then we animated the text, this type of animations are used in digital logos and title animations.
+In this process, we created a text masking, for that we selected a text and applied a mask path to the text by that text is filled with its masking, then we animated the text, this type of animation is used in digital logos and title animations.